zydou/arti/crates/arti/README.md

 ### Additive features

-* `tokio` (default): Use the tokio runtime library as our backend.
+* `tokio` (default) -- Use the tokio runtime library as our backend.
-* `async-std`: Use the async-std runtime library as our backend.
+* `async-std` -- Use the async-std runtime library as our backend.
 This feature has no effect unless building with `--no-default-features` to disable tokio.
 * `native-tls` -- Build with support for the `native_tls` TLS backend.